 getting back to my days in HAM Radio, trying to learn as much about

-the Hobby as I can.
+the hobby as I can.
 I have already started preparing myself for the now

 Foundation License in Amateur Radio - this will allow me a max. power

-which I am allowed to use.
+frequencies which I was allowed to use.

 Today (23 Oct 2018) I managed to get my Amateur Radio Foundation license.

 I did very well on the Theory and Regulations, on the first go.
 However,

 I didn't do so well on the Practical assessment, on the first go.
 So, on 23 Oct